Cauchy identities for staircase matrices: Demazure modules and standard filtrations

 (the weight is twisted by the longest Weyl group element $w_0$) and the right $\fb_{m}$ action is induced by the anti-automorphism of $\fb_{m}$ defined by $w_0$.
 Explicitly, a matrix unit $E_{ij}\in\fb_m$ acts on $D_\la^{op}$ (resp. $K_\la^{op}$) in the same way as $E_{m+1-j,m+1-i}$ acts on $D_{w_0\la}$ (resp. $K_{w_0\la}$).

-The main object of this paper is the space of staircase matrices $\Mat_{\ov{n}}$ that have left $b_{n_m}$ and right $b_{m}$ actions (see Section~\ref{sec::bimodule}), thus we are interested in the categories $\mathcal{C}_n$ and $\mathcal{C}^{op}_n$ of finite dimensional left and right representations of the Borel subalgebra $\fb_n\subset\mgl_n$, such that $\fh_n$ acts on the objects semi-simply with nonnegative integer eigenvalues.
+The main object of this paper is the space of staircase matrices $\Mat_{\ov{n}}$ that have left $\fb_{n_m}$ and right $\fb_{m}$ actions (see Section~\ref{sec::bimodule}), thus we are interested in the categories $\mathcal{C}_n$ and $\mathcal{C}^{op}_n$ of finite dimensional left and right representations of the Borel subalgebra $\fb_n\subset\mgl_n$, such that $\fh_n$ acts on the objects semi-simply with nonnegative integer eigenvalues.
 Note that irreducible objects in both $\calC_n$ and $\calC_n^{op}$ are one-dimensional representations $\{\Bbbk_{\lambda},\lambda\in \bZ_{\geq 0}^n\}.$

-The following theorem is proved in \cite{vdK} (see also \cite{FKhMO}): \begin{thm}[\cite{vdK}] The categories $\mathcal{C}_n$ and $\mathcal{C}^{op}_n$ have the highest weight structures with respect to the Cherednik order.
-The standard objects in $\mathcal{C}_n$ are the Demazure modules and the standard objects in $\mathcal{C}^{op}_n$ are the van der Kallen modules. \end{thm} \begin{rem} The sets of simple objects in $\mathcal{C}_n$ and in $\mathcal{C}_n^{op}$ are indexed by the same weight lattice $P$ and we are fixing the same Cherednik order for both categories.
+The following theorem is proved in \cite{vdK}, Theorem 1.6 (see also \cite{FKhMO}): \begin{thm}[\cite{vdK}] The categories $\mathcal{C}_n$ and $\mathcal{C}^{op}_n$ have the highest weight structures with respect to the Cherednik order.
+The standard objects in $\mathcal{C}_n$ are the Demazure modules, and the standard objects in $\mathcal{C}^{op}_n$ are the van der Kallen modules. \end{thm} \begin{rem} The sets of simple objects in $\mathcal{C}_n$ and in $\mathcal{C}_n^{op}$ are indexed by the same weight lattice $P$, and we are fixing the same Cherednik order for both categories.
 A simple module $L(\la)$ in $\mathcal{C}_n$ is made into a simple module in $\mathcal{C}_n^{op}$ by changing $\la$ to $-\la$ (the right action is the negated left action).
-According to Theorem~\ref{lem:standard} the standard objects in $\mathcal{C}_n$ and in $\mathcal{C}_n^{op}$ are different.
-The reason is as follows: if $\la\prec \mu$ in the Cherednik order, then $-\la\prec -\mu$ in the dual Cherednik order which differs from the Cherednik order by reversing inequality in the Bruhat comparison (the last comparison in Definition~\ref{def::Cherednik::order}).
-However, we emphasize that we choose one an the same Cherednik order for both $\mathcal{C}_n$ and $\mathcal{C}_n^{op}$. \end{rem}
+According to Theorem~\ref{lem:standard}, the standard objects in $\mathcal{C}_n$ and in $\mathcal{C}_n^{op}$ are different.
+The reason is as follows: if $\la\prec \mu$ in the Cherednik order, then $-\la\prec -\mu$ in the dual Cherednik order, which differs from the Cherednik order by reversing inequality in the Bruhat comparison (the last comparison in Definition~\ref{def::Cherednik::order}). \end{rem}

 For a $\fh_n$ module $V$ and $\mu\in P$ let $V(\mu)\subset V$ be the weight $\mu$ subspace.
 We define